w3c/wai-intro-atag/content/no-code.md

   </ul>
 </div>

-The templates, components, and pre-authored content that your tool provides needs to be accessible.
-That includes making headings, lists, labels, and other content structures accessible.
+The templates, components, and pre-authored content that your tool provides need to be accessible.
+That includes making things like headings, lists, and labels accessible.
 When your tool offers customization options, such as colors, help content creators make accessible choices.

 ### The tool helps make images and videos accessible